Does this sound like you?

 #4 – Set your feet on a firm foundation

-I believe you either invest upfront or eventually, you’ll end up investing while you’re in the middle of a tough season.
-Do it before you start and set your feet on a firm foundation.
+Invest your time upfront in planning and learning, or eventually, you’ll end up investing while you’re in the middle of a tough season, and you’re running out of time.
+Start with your feet set on a firm foundation.

 Why All the Sweet Stuff?